-Definition: This ECOC violation means any unauthorized deviation from the expectations for employee attire, appearance, or hygiene outlined in the Board Staff Dress and Grooming Policy (SDGP) and/or an applicable Agreement While on Duty.
+Definition: This ECOC violation means any unauthorized deviation from the expectations for Employee attire, appearance, or hygiene outlined in the Board Staff Dress and Grooming Policies (SDGPs) and/or an applicable Agreement While on Duty.

-Failing to be physically clean, neat, and well-groomed.
+Failing to be physically clean, neat, and well-groomed While on Duty [WLS 4216].

-• Dressing in a manner inconsistent with one's professional
+Dressing in a manner inconsistent with one's professional responsibilities While on Duty [WLS 4216].

-responsibilities.

-Dressing in a manner that does not communicate pride in personal appearance to students.
+Dressing in a manner that does not communicate pride in personal appearance to students While on Duty [WLS 4216].